PennLINC/PennLINC.github.io/docs/projectworkflows/ProjectStages.md

 ### 13)	 Create draft figures

 It is often good to create draft figure panels for the entire paper before polishing them to high gloss for publication.
 These figures should be made reproducibly so they can be replicated (in the next step).
 Making beautiful final figures before replication is not efficient.
-Bottom line?: Initial draft figures should be reproducible rather than gorgeous.
+We strongly reccomend use of Adobe InDesign for helping rapid figure iteration-- check out the lab's [tutorial](https://pennlinc.github.io/docs/Tutorials/InDesign_Tutorial/).

 ### 14)	 Final reproducibility check: Clean code, make GitHub repo, companion wiki, and replicate final results

 At this step, one has all the code and results in hand.
 Before writing (or as it begins), it is important to make a clean GitHub repo that will be submitted with the paper, along with a companion wiki that patiently steps interested readers through this code and allows them to reproduce your work.
-Once this is complete, send the wiki and repo to your replication buddy, who will check your work (see [Project Reproducibility Guide](/docs/LabHome/ReproSystem)).
+Once this is complete, send the wiki and repo to your replication buddy, who will check your work (see [Project Reproducibility Guide](https://pennlinc.github.io/docs/projectworkflow/ReproSystem/)).
 Note that it is imperative to repeat this process if results change in the writing process below; analyses added at a late stage when one is trying to get the paper out the door tend to be more likely to be problematic.

 ### 15)	Make final figures & write text

 It is strongly suggest reading this article by Konrad Cording prior to starting your paper: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619.

 For writing style, we tend to prefer our prose to be "clear" over "pretty".
-For a great book on clear writing, I strongly reccomend "Writing for Busy Readers" by Todd Rogers & Jessica Lasky-Fink; Ted is happy to buy team members a copy.
+For a great book on clear writing, I strongly reccomend [Writing for Busy Readers](https://writingforbusyreaders.com/) by Todd Rogers & Jessica Lasky-Fink; Ted is happy to buy team members a copy.

 In general, the workflow for paper review that we follow is below.
 While a given step is "on Ted's Desk", it makes sense to work on the next step.
 In general, it is strongly preferred to jointly review an outline for each section before the text is written.